powsybl/powsybl-core/loadflow/loadflow-validation/notes/note.md

 | Condition4 | `same checks as a generator with voltage regulation with the following bounds: Qmin, Qmax` |                 `voltageRegulationModeKo` |                                               Rule4.1, Rule4.2, Rule4.3, Rule4.4 |                                                                                                            - |
 | Condition5 |                                             -                                              |                         `notRegulatingKo` |                  if regulating is false then reactive power should be equal to 0 |                                                                                 - `add this rule in the doc` |

-- Used util methods inValidationUtils
+- Used util methods in ValidationUtils
     - `isUndefinedOrZero`
     - `isOutsideTolerance`
 ### Generator validation